anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.rst

 (OS) to be abstracted from the underlying hardware and software.
 This allows to run multiple Virtual Machines(VMs) on the same hardware.
-Each such VMs have their own OS and are isolated from each other i.e. application running on one VM does not have the access to resources of another VM.
+Each such VMs have their own OS and are isolated from each other i.e., an application running on one VM does not have access to the resources of another VM.
 Such virtualisation is supported by various hypervisors available as open-source (KVM, Xen, etc.) as well as commercial (Hyper-V, Citrix XenServer, etc.).
 Selecting a hypervisor depends on the